lyrasis/ORCID-Data-Visualization/tableau-visualization/customizing-dashboard.md

 <p align="center"><img src="https://github.com/lyrasis/ORCID-Data-Visualization/blob/fbe5c037e1dad039fb2704fac43a4b30c8cb6ec0/tableau-visualization/tableau-screenshots/copied%20dashboard.png" alt="Tableau in browser edit view for collaborations dashboard.." width="950"/></p>

-7. Rename the dashboard.
-Then, in the top right corner, click on the blue **Publish** button.
+7. In the top right corner, click on the blue **Publish As...** button, rename the dashboard as needed, and then click on the blue **Publish** button.
 8. In the bottom left corner, click on **Data Source**.
 9. You will see an error message: *The directory is missing or has been moved: Replace it with another file?*
 10. Click **Yes**.